Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles

 \subsection{Outline}

 The paper is organized as follows.
-In section 2 we review the background material, including some aspects of the Chern character form and the Chern--Simons form, the Cheeger--Chern--Simons class of complex flat vector bundles, the setup and the statement of the local FIT for twisted de Rham operator, and the local FIT for twisted spin Dirac operator with and without the kernel bundle assumption.
-In section 3 we prove the main results in this paper.
-In section 3.1 we prove the variational formula of the Bismut--Cheeger eta form without the kernel bundle assumption, and the independence of the choice of the $\Z_2$-graded finite rank subbundle in the definition of the analytic index in differential $K$-theory.
-Moreover, we show that if the kernel bundle exists then the two definitions of the analytic index in differential $K$-theory agrees.
-Section 3.2 is devoted to some basic properties of the Cheeger--Chern--Simons class that will be useful in section 3.3.
-In section 3.3 we prove a $\Z_2$-graded version of the real RRG at the differential form level for $\dim(Z)$ even.
-Then we deduce the real RRG.
+In Section 2 we review the background material, including some aspects of the Chern character form and the Chern--Simons form, the Cheeger--Chern--Simons class of complex flat vector bundles, the setup and the statement of the local FIT for twisted de Rham operator, and the local FIT for twisted spin Dirac operator under and without the kernel bundle assumption.
+In Section 3 we prove the main results in this paper.
+In Section \ref{s 3.1} we prove a variational formula of the Bismut--Cheeger eta form without the kernel bundle assumption in the even dimensional fiber case.
+Then we show the independence of the choice of the $\Z_2$-graded finite rank subbundle in the definition of the analytic index in differential $K$-theory without the kernel bundle assumption, and we prove that if the kernel bundle exists then the two definitions of the analytic index in differential $K$-theory coincide.
+Section \ref{s 3.2} is devoted to some basic properties of the Cheeger--Chern--Simons class that will be used in Section \ref{s 3.3}.
+In Section \ref{s 3.3} we prove the main result of the paper.
+First of all we prove a $\Z_2$-graded version of (\ref{eq 1.0.2}) for $\dim(Z)$ even at the differential form level.
+Then we deduce (\ref{eq 1.0.2}) for $\dim(Z)$ even.